Airbnb - Stock Analyst Research

-- We upgrade to BUY from NEUTRAL after the recent fall in its stock price.
-We also increased our DCF target price to US$128.00 (prev.
-US$119.00) with a WACC of 7% and terminal growth of 4%.
-We increased our FY22e Revenue/PATMI by 1%/26% due to a slightly higher revenue take rate and lower expenses.
-While inflation and rising interest rates could weigh on discretionary demand for travel in the near term, we believe Airbnb is well-positioned as the platform offers better non-urban location listings versus hotels, benefits from travelers looking for long-term stays, and is more family and group travel-friendly.
+- We downgrade to ACCUMULATE from BUY recommendation after the recent jump in its stock price.
+We raise our DCF target price to US$152.00 (prev.
+US$143.00) with a WACC of 7% and terminal growth of 4%.
+We increase our FY23e revenue/PATMI by 3%/8% to account for higher average daily rates and interest income.
+We believe Airbnb is well-positioned to benefit from shift towards alternative accommodations as it offers record levels of active listings on its platform, benefits from travelers looking for long-term stays, and is more family and group travel-friendly.

 + Revenue beats guidance.
 In 2Q23, revenue grew by 18% YoY to US$2.5bn, ahead of the company’s guidance range of 12% to 16% YoY growth.
 Revenue growth was mainly driven by 11% YoY surge in booking volumes and 1% YoY increase in the average daily rates, or ADRs, to US$166.
 Cross-border bookings grew by 16% YoY as international travel is accelerating, accounting for 45% of gross nights booked.
 Urban nights booked increased by 13% YoY as guests are returning to cities, representing 48% of gross nights booked.
 In addition, guests are staying longer, with stays of 28 days or more accounting for 18% of gross nights booked driven by the flexibility granted by remote work.